mottosso/apiundo/README.md

 > Help wanted

 1. Single level of undo + redo.
 Once redone, it can no longer be undone.
-2. Undoing something differently to how it was done can result in fatal errors.
+2. Undoing something differently to how it was done can result in fatal errors, for example by *not* using `MDagModifier.undoIt`
 3. Using `cmds` during an undo can put Maya's undo queue in an inconsistent state, leading to fatale errors.
 [More details](http://help.autodesk.com/cloudhelp/2018/ENU/Maya-Tech-Docs/CommandsPython/undoInfo.html)
+4. Cannot be vendored; due to how the file shares memory between Python module and Maya plug-in, the exact name must be `apiundo` and must be available without a namespace such as `mypackage.apiundo`.

 <br>